Flaming Gorge

 • The Flaming Gorge-Uintas National Scenic Byway

-• Rving
+• RVing

 • and ... one of my favorites ... photography

-The Best Time To Visit?
+The Best Time To Visit Flaming Gorge?

 The Gorge is extremely popular but it rarely seems crowded.
 Except for busy summer weekends when the three places renting rafts near Dutch John sell out.

 Early fall may be the best time to visit.
 The leaves are changing.
-It’s cool during the day.
-Chilly at night.
+It is cool during the day and chillier at night.
+The bright red Kokanee Salmon are spawning up the tributaries.
+There is even an annual Kokanee Salmon Day.

 What About The Dam?

-The construction of the dam was started in 1958.
-Completed in 1964.
-Rising 502 feet (153 m).
-Surface level elevation of 6,040 feet (1843 m).
+The construction of the dam was started in 1958 and completed in 1964.
+The dam rises 502 feet (153 meters) above the bedrock and 455 feet (139 meters) higher than the original river channel.
+The surface level elevation is 6,040 feet (1843 meters).

 The nearby town of Dutch John was established as a base camp during the dam’s construction.
 It is now essentially an administrative site.
 A pretty much meaningless fact for you.

-A fellow worker of mine ... a laid-off office manager ... was named the mayor of Dutch John back in the late 1980's.
+A fellow worker of mine ... a laid-off office manager ... was named the mayor (that’s right) of Dutch John back in the late 1980's.
 Not a bad place to be laid off to.

 Flaming Gorge Fishing

-We’ve talked above about the world-class Lake Trout fishing this lake is famous for.
 The Green River below the dam is also world-famous for fly-fishing.
-The ice cold water and perfect structure make for an ideal trout water.
+The ice cold water and perfect structure make for an ideal trout water especially for rainbow and brown trout.

 How About Going For A Drive?